AprioriAI/AprioriAI/README.md

 Web developer studying AI.
 --------------------------

 I study programming in its different directions (from simple calculators on JS to complex systems).
+I'm React-developer, but now i learning AI development on Python.
 I am interested in culture of different countries and peoples.
 I like reading, basketball and exotic animals.

 * ✉️  You can contact me at [t.me/AprioriFx](mailto:t.me/AprioriFx)
 * 🧠  I'm learning Python and AI development at The Founder School